 All retail sales, medical and non-medical, are subject to a 15% excise tax in addition to the regular state sales tax, effective Jan 1, 2018.

 All marijuana is also subject to a cultivation tax of $9.25/ounce dry-weight for flowers or $2.75 for leaves, effective Jan 1, 2018.
 Other categories of harvested product are to be taxed at a similar rate based on their relative price to flowers (34012).

-Patients with state ID cards would be exempt from the current 7.5+% sales tax, but not the excise or cultivation taxes.
+Patients with state ID cards are exempt from the current 7.5+% sales tax (effective immediately), but not from the excise or cultivation taxes.
 (34011)

 INSPECTIONS – The board and other law enforcement officers may inspect any place where marijuana is sold, cultivated, stored to assure taxes are collected.
 (34016).

 TAX REVENUES are allocated to a new California Marijuana Tax Fund.
 (34018).

 Proceeds go to:

 • Reasonable enforcement costs of the Bureau and other regulatory agencies not compensated by other fees (34019)

 • $10 million per year from 2018 thru 2028 for California public universities to study and evaluate the implementation of the act